 A possible solution

-Desperate for a solution, Lori spoke with Northwestern University in Michigan and discovered a possible treatment that was part of an experimental clinical trial.
+Desperate for a solution, Lori spoke with Northwestern University in Michigan and discovered a possible treatment part of an experimental clinical trial.
 This treatment would carry a much lower one-time cost, so she brought it to her health insurance provider, Blue Cross Blue Shield.
 They said no. This is not the patient experience that people like Lori expect or deserve.

 However, regenerative medicine is changing this.
 In fact, it already changed Lori’s journey by giving her a new option.
-A single treatment could possibly repair her damaged nerves and help her live a more comfortable life for years to come.
+A single treatment could repair her damaged nerves and help her live a more comfortable life for years to come.

 Before we dive into what regenerative medicine did for Lori Mills, let’s come to understand why patient experience is so important.